zeropingheroes/lancache/README.md

 # Contributing

 Please submit pull requests to useful changes and enhancements.

-For example:
+I'd reccomend you read [Nginx's Caching blog post](https://www.nginx.com/blog/nginx-high-performance-caching/) to understand caching before diving straight in.

+Below are a few ways you can help:

 ## Caching Another Content Provider